Following

 “Is that all it’s going to need for repairs?”
 I ask, picking up a socket wrench and fiddling with it.
 “Took a few hits on Valcorria, but that was the only big one.
 The rest of the suit should be fine, I think.”

 “Yeah, that should be the only major thing.
 The entire suit probably needs a few tune-ups here and there, but they’re not critical.”
 Kent says, wiping his mop of his brown hair out of his eyes as he turns around and picks up the old chest plate, flipping it around to face me.
-The giant X that’s been cut right into the middle of it stares right back at me.
+The giant X-slash in the center of the plate is a reminder of how thoroughly we’d gotten drubbed by Songbird and the Mask Knight.
 “You wanna keep it?
 Mount it in your room with a plaque that says I fought Songbird and survived?”

 I shake my head.
 “My ego’s not big enough for that.
 You can probably scrap it and recycle it.
 Melt it down into new replacement plates.”